declanjcasey/class_activities/activity8/README.md

 ## Running Go programs

- To compile and run Java program execute the following command:
+ To compile and run a Go program execute the following command:

 `go run Example.go`